SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 cart and purchase.
 The source code is laid out in different subdirectories according to Maven best practices.

-> Click on the `tree` command below to automatically copy it into the terminal and execute it

 ``tree -L 3``

 You should see: